DuelistRag3/cs2-pugsharp-manager/README.md

   - Define playable maps
   - start, cancel and pause matches
   - and more
+- Register and connect with steam
+- Team management
+  - Create, Delete
+  - Invite and Kick players
+  - Register your team for tournaments
 - Tournament overview for guests
-- Register for a Tournament as a team (via steamid´s)
 - Matches
   - Matchoverview for upcoming and running matches
 - Automatic team advancement.
 - Adding servers.

 ## Planed features
-- Register as player and manage your teams.
 - On site map voting.
 - Match and map overview for ongoing, upcoming and concluded matches and maps.
 - Player stat overview for each map and overall.